University of Birmingham

 - There is plenty of private sector accommodation in the local area within easy reach of the university.
 Living Accommodation Services, in partnership with Guild Lettings, works with accredited landlords to help students find quality homes in the private sector.

-- Students at Birmingham benefit from a impressive campus university and the city on their doorstep, with a buzzing city centre and popular boroughs just outside, including Harbone, Moseley and King's Heath.
+- Students at the university benefit from a impressive campus university with the city on their doorstep and popular boroughs just outside, including Harbone, Moseley and King's Heath.

 - Buses, trains and trams provide a comprehensive network of local transport.
 The university has its own railway station on campus – it takes just 8 minutes to get to the city centre.

 - Birmingham benefits from a prime location in the heart of England.
 The city has a major train station allowing connections to all corners of the UK, with journey times less than 2 hours from London by rail.

 - Birmingham International Airport, 8 miles from the city centre, is a major hub with destinations throughout the UK, Europe, North America and Asia.